tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 	All of these options can be set when generating the agent.

-Use waptwua from the console
+Use WAPTWUA from the console
 --------------------------------------------

-You have a tab "windows update" in the console wapt
+You have a tab "WAPT Windows Update Agent" in the console WAPT

-Wapt Wua Package
+WAPTWUA Package
 +++++++++++++++++

-The tab "Wapt Wua Package" allows you to create windows update rules packages.
+The tab "WAPTWUA Package" allows you to create Windows Update rules packages.

-When this type of package is installed on a machine, it indicates to the wapt wua agent the authorized or forbidden cab.
+* When this type of package is installed on a machine, it indicates to the WAPTWUA agent the authorized or forbidden KBs.

-When several "Wapt Wua Package" packages are installed on a machine, then the rules will be merged.
+* When several "WAPTWUA Package" packages are installed on a machine, the different rules will be merged.

-When a cab is neither mentioned in authorized nor mentioned prohibited, wapt will then take the value of "default_allow" in wapt-get.ini
+* When a cab is neither mentioned in authorized nor mentioned prohibited, WAPT agent will then take the value of "default_allow" in wapt-get.ini

-If an update has not yet been downloaded to the wapt server, then the update will be "missing" on the pc.
+If an update has not yet been downloaded to the WAPT server, then the update will be flagged as "MISSING" by the agent.

 .. note::

-	* If the wapt wua agent is set to default_allow = True, then it will be necessary to specify the prohibited cab.
+	* If the WAPTWUA agent configuration is set to default_allow = True, then it will be necessary to specify the prohibited cab.
-	* If the wapt wua agent is set to default_allow = False, then it will be necessary to specify the authorized cab.
+	* If the WAPTWUA agent configuration is set to default_allow = False, then it will be necessary to specify the authorized cab.

 .. hint::

-	If your wua agent is configured with default_allow = False, You can then test the new windows update on a small set of the parc.
-	If the update is not a problem, then you can allow it for the entire fleet.
+	To test updates on a small batch of computers, you can set WAPTWUA default value to default_allow = False, allow updates for a small set of hosts and if everything is good with thoses, then you can allow it for the entire fleet.

 .. figure:: wapt_console-wua.png
    :align: center
-   :alt: Create self wsus package
+   :alt: Create WAPTWUA Package

-   Create self wsus package
+   Create WAPTWUA Package

-Windows update list tab
+Windows Updates list tab
 ++++++++++++++++++++++++++++

 The "Windows Update List" tab lists all windows updates.

-The left pane allows you to filter the display by criticality, product, or classificiation.
+The left pane displays updates filtered by criticality, product, or classificiation.

-In the grid, if the "downloaded on" column is empty, it means that the update was not downloaded by wapt and is not present on the server.
-(This update is missing on any post)
+In the grid, if the "Downloaded on" column is empty, it means that the update was not downloaded by WAPT server and is not present on the server.
+(This update isn't missing on any post)

-You can force the download of an update by right-clicking it and clicking Download seleted.
+* You can force the download of an update by right-clicking it and click "Download".

-You can also force the download of the wsusscn2.cab file with the "download wsusscan cab from Microsoft Web Site" button
+* You can also force the download of the wsusscn2.cab file with the "Download WSUSScan cab from Microsoft Web Site" button

-You can see the windows updates download on the server with the button "show download task"
+* You can see the Windows Updates download on the server with the button "show download task"

 .. hint::

-	If one day your Windows update folder gets too big, then you can remove all windows update.
-Wapt will only download missing updates on the computers.
+	To cleanup your WAPTWUA folder, you can remove unnecessary Windows Update.
+WAPT server will only re-download missing updates on computers.

 .. figure:: windows-update-list
    :align: center
-   :alt: List Windows update
+   :alt: List Windows Update

-   List Windows update
+   List Windows Update

-Complete diagram of the operation of WAPT windows update
+WAPT Windows Update flow process
 ------------------------------------------------------------------

 .. figure:: diagramme-windows-update.png
   :align: center
-  :alt: Diagram WAPT windows update
+  :alt: WAPT Windows Update flow process

+  WAPT Windows Update flow process